 About Bruce Scruggs

 Bruce is the XRF Product Manager for EDAX.
-He has a bachelor’s degree in Chemistry from Valparaiso University and master’s and Ph.D. degrees in Chemical Engineering from the Massachusetts Institute of Technology.
+He has a bachelor’s degree in Chemistry from Valparaiso University and master’s and Ph.D. degree in Chemical Engineering from the Massachusetts Institute of Technology.

 Bruce started at EDAX in 1997 working on laboratory-based small spot XRF systems.
 Within EDAX, Bruce has been involved in many roles including product management; product design and development; SW GUI design; applications; customer, technical and service support.